Eight global athletes to watch at Tokyo Paralympics

 But discovering swimming at school changed her life completely and she is now her country's sole representative in the sport in Tokyo, having had to train alongside non-disabled athletes.

-She made her debut at the 2019 Worlds in London where she competed in the S9 50m and 100m freestyle, finishing 14th and 12th respectively.
+She made her debut at the 2019 Worlds in London where she competed in the S9 50m and 100m freestyle, finishing 14th and 12th respectively, but has only qualified for the SB8 100m breaststroke in Tokyo.

 She is using her platform to campaign on issues she is passionate about and helping the next generation.

 Michael Brannigan (USA, Para-athletics)